seleniumQuery/seleniumQuery/src/test/resources/BACKLOG.md

 Stories are not necessarily prioritized.

+## Add HtmlUnit EDGE to browserBuilder

+HtmlUnit now supports it.

 ## Have empty selectors `$("")` return an empty list right off the bat

 That simple.